rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 Finally, Hinton spent a couple of decades arguing for shape invariance/equivariance of rigid bodies, thereby closing this love triangle.
 Please note Hinton never talked about dynamics of moving bodies, since that gets messy really fast.
 Proponents who claim to work on video, often add time as an additional dimension, and just create 3D versions of image models.

 So, we will stick to the same assumptions of `rigid bodies` for now, in spirit of original capsule paper (and Ramon Y Cajal :-)).
 For now, indeed, it appears we are alone on this problem, but we will gladly but our eggs in this basket, for we have not yet found a better one.
 And trust me, we have looked.
+You can check it [here](https://rajatmodi62.github.io/paper_bank/index.html).

 We shall now merely attempt to `formally` lay down those problems (for anyone who `may` be interested).
 Some of these, are articulated in-verbatim from other papers and some are the ones  derived of our own musings, or discussions among the secret members of the knights templar.